mugithi/blog-isaack-io-on-k8s/app-isaack-io/site/_posts/2017-08-24-Why-Apache-Spark-And-Spark-Architecture.markdown

 ![](https://raw.githubusercontent.com/mugithi/blog-isaack-io-on-k8s/master/app-isaack-io/site/img/slack-12.png)

-**Because of the number of times data has to read and written back to disk**, Map reduce implementation is bassically very slow compared to Spark RDD implemntation.
+**Because of the number of times data has to be read and written back to disk**, Map reduce implementation is basically very slow compared to Spark RDD implementation.

-## So, how is Spark implemented how why is it faster than Map Reduce?
+## So, how is Spark implemented?
+Why is it faster than Map Reduce?

-Spark uses the RDD ( Reselient Distribute Data) objects that reside in memory.
+Spark uses the RDD (Reselient Distribute Data) objects that reside in memory.
 Unlike the Map Reduce implementation, a copy of the data always sits in memory rather than having to be read from disk and written to memory in various operations. **Spark is faster than Map Reduce becuase it has an *order* of magnitude lower number of disk operations.**

 - Once the data is loaded in memory, it is immutable in memory.
 Output from Spark Jobs called transforms result in new RDDs being created which in turn become immutable.
-- In case of a node failure, another node with access to the source data will load the data from disk and the data missing from memory is culculated using ASG.
-This works expecially works well if the data is in HDFS where multiple nodes will have a copy of the data based on HDFS replication factor.
+- In case of a node failure, another node with access to the source data will load the data from disk and the data missing from memory is calculated using ASG.
+This works expecially well if the data is in HDFS where multiple nodes will have a copy of the data based on HDFS replication factor.
-- All data blocks do not have to the same size unlike Hadoop MR where all blocks are a fixed block size
+- All data blocks do not have to be the same size unlike Hadoop MR where all blocks are a fixed block size
-- The only Disk IO required is
+- The only Disk IO required is:
 	- When you are doing initial read to load the data from disk to memory
-	- During the shuffling of data to different notes
+	- During the shuffling of data to different nodes
 	- When there is not enough memory
 	- When a node fails and data needs to be reloaded from disk.
 - If you do not have enough memory, Spark uses pipelining to make use of efficient use of little memory that you have and job will not fail unlike Hadoop MR.

 Spark can leverage YARN to do job scheduling similar to Hadoop Map Reduce.
-In fact you can use the same Map Reduce cluster to run Spark Jobs.
+In fact, you can use the same Map Reduce cluster to run Spark Jobs.
 Once you submit your Spark jobs to YARN resource manager, it schedules the Spark Application Master Driver in a worker node.
 The Spark Application Master Driver then talks back to the YARN Resource Manager and requests for nodes that have locality to the data.
-YARN then spins up executor containers and send that information to the Application Master Spark Driver.
+YARN then spins up executor containers and sends that information to the Application Master Spark Driver.
 The Spark Driver then sends the executor jobs to run as shown below.

 ![](https://raw.githubusercontent.com/mugithi/blog-isaack-io-on-k8s/master/app-isaack-io/site/img/slack-13.png)